hashicorp/terraform-provider-google-beta/website/docs/r/compute_node_template.html.markdown

   Flexible properties for the desired node type.
 Node groups that use this node template will create nodes of a type that matches these properties.
 Only one of nodeTypeFlexibility and nodeType can be specified.
   Structure is documented below.

 * `server_binding` -
   (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
   The server binding policy for nodes using this template.
 Determines where the nodes should restart following a maintenance event.
   Structure is documented below.

 * `cpu_overcommit_type` -
   (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
   CPU overcommit.

-  Default value: `NONE`
+  Default value is `NONE`.

-  Possible values are:
+  Possible values are `ENABLED` and `NONE`.
-  * `ENABLED`
-  * `NONE`

 * `region` -
   (Optional)